This article has been updated. It is accurate as of Feb. 8, 2022

 Like ethylene glycol, propylene glycol is combined with water in variable concentrations to depress the freezing temperature of a working fluid in heat transfer applications.

 The eutectic temperature, or the lowest possible freezing temperature attainable by any ratio of the two substances (propylene glycol + water) is -76°F at a concentration of 60% propylene glycol and 40% water.
-However, commercial products typically have that ratio inverted, at 40% propylene glycol and 60% water, the freezing point of which is closer to -50°F.
+However, commercial products typically have that ratio inverted, at 40% propylene glycol and 60% water, the freezing point of which is roughly -7°F.

 When should I use propylene glycol?